CodeItQuick/CodeItQuick.github.io/_posts/2023-10-28-the-redesign-high-stakes-developer-decision-making.md

 remove it.

 This type of work is not what is inherent when large mistakes creep into the codebase.
 Large inadvertent changes take months to fix.
-The time for refactoring is enough has already passed.
+Refactoring is no longer solving the challenges in code.

 ## Alternative: Why can't we just make a massive rewrite?
 If the code base sucks, why not throw it out?
 The problem with this is there is a lot of inherent knowledge within that